FedEx cuts fiscal year forecast on slowing growth

-NEW YORK (AP) — FedEx Corp. on Thursday cut its earnings expectations for the fiscal year ending in May due to slowing global economic growth.
-But, like rival UPS, it's not ready to project another recession.
+NEW YORK (AP) — FedEx is cutting its earnings expectations for the fiscal year ending in May due to slowing global economic growth.